syncfusion-content/winui-docs/winui/Barcode/Symbology-Types.md

 ---
 layout: post
 title: Symbology Types in WinUI Barcode control | Syncfusion
-description: Learn here all about Symbology Types feature in Syncfusion WinUI Barcode control and it supports many variants of one and two dimensional barcodes.
+description: Learn here all about Symbology Types feature in Syncfusion WinUI Barcode control and it supports many variants of one and two-dimensional barcodes.
 platform: WinUI
 control: Barcode
 documentation: ug
 ---

 # Symbology Types in WinUI Barcode
-Barcode Symbology supports 12 variants of one dimensional and 3 variants of two dimensional barcodes.
+Barcode Symbology supports 12 variants of one-dimensional and 3 variants of two-dimensional barcodes.

-## One Dimensional Barcodes
+## One-Dimensional Barcodes
-One Dimensional barcode is also called as linear barcode.
-The bars and spaces for each symbol in one dimensional barcodes are grouped in such a way to represent a specific ASCII character.
+One-Dimensional barcode is also called as linear barcode.
+The bars and spaces for each symbol in one-dimensional barcodes are grouped in such a way to represent a specific ASCII character.

-The following table represents supported one dimensional barcode symbologies
+The following table represents supported one-dimensional barcode symbologies.

 <table>
 <tr>